michaelsena-msft/identity-binding-example/README.md

-# Basic AKS Cluster with NGINX Example
+# Basic AKS Cluster that creates a Workload Identity

 ## Preparation